robinsonlabuzh/robinsonlabuzh.github.io/README.md

 git checkout -b <new_branch_name>
 ```

 To create the branch on GitHub, click on the branch selector menu and type a unique name into the text box, and click enter.
-Then pull the repository from GitHub to your computer.
+Then pull the repository from GitHub to your computer (or, if the changes are minor, files can be edited directly on the github website by clicking on the pencil button [edit this file]).

 After making a new branch, make the necessary changes to the files on your local machine, add them to the index and commit them, and then push your new branch to GitHub.
 If you have created the branch locally, you need to set the remote accordingly, as follows: